-Census, is a good proxy for the number of employees.6 To provide a sense of the mapping between these two size measures, in the table we also report the median number of employees for each of the population groups.
+the median number of employees for each of the population groups.
 The number of years covered by the award likely influences the benefit of hiring an agent compared to the costs in a similar manner.
-Only one-fifth of arbitrated cases cover a one-year contract, while roughly half of cases being arbitrated cover a two-year period.
+Only one-fifth of arbitrated cases cover a one-year contract, and roughly half of cases being arbitrated cover a two-year period.
 As we shall see, these variables affect the likelihood that an agent is retained in the expected way.